-The role of the Spring deployer is to allow you to bootstrap a Spring application context, bind it in JNDI, and use it to provide Spring-configured business object instances.
+The Spring deployer allows you to bootstrap a Spring application context, bind it in JNDI, and use it to provide Spring-configured business object instances.

 3.3.1.
 JBoss + Spring + EJB 3.0 Integration

 Snowdrop contains a JBoss deployer that supports Spring packaging in JBoss Enterprise Application Platform, JBoss Enterprise Web Platform and JBoss Enterprise Web Server.
 This means it is possible to create JAR archives with a META-INF/jboss-spring.xml file to have your Spring bean factories deploy automatically.